 - Mr. Mark Klett, Klett Consulting Group, Inc.

-- Mr. Bob McKenna, Virginia Peninsula Chamber of Commerce (Ex Officio)
+- Mr. Bob McKenna, Virginia Peninsula Chamber (Ex Officio)

 - Mr. Bryan Stephens, Hampton Roads Chamber of Commerce (Ex Officio)

-Federal capabilities in the HRMFFA region are spread throughout eleven of the thirteen localities comprising the Alliance with impact in all communities.
+Federal capabilities in the HRMFFA region are spread throughout eleven of the sixteen localities comprising the Alliance with impact in all communities.

 Click HERE to view and download the entire Federal Capabilities Map.